+'''

+# ssl_verify (bool, str)

+aliases: verify_ssl

+#

+#

+conda verifies SSL certificates for HTTPS requests, just like a web

+#

+browser.
+By default, SSL verification is enabled and conda operations

+will fail if a required URL's certificate cannot be verified.
+Setting

+#

+#

+#

+ssl_verify to False disables certification verification.
+The value for

+#

-''' # ssl_verify (bool, str) # aliases: verify_ssl # conda verifies SSL certificates for HTTPS requests, just like a web browser.
-By default, SSL verification is enabled and conda operations will fail if a required URL's certificate cannot be verified.
-Setting ssl_verify to False disables certification verification.
-The value for ssl_verify can also be (1) a path to a CA bundle file, or (2) a path to a directory containing certificates of trusted CA. # ssl_verify: true '''
+ssl_verify can also be (1) a path to a CA bundle file, (2) a path to a

+#

+directory containing certificates of trusted CA, or (3) 'truststore'

+#

+to use the operating system certificate store.

+#

+ssl_verify: true

+'''